kristoffer-dyrkorn/kristoffer-dyrkorn.github.io/cube/README.md

 }
 ```

-For each surface, we access the x and y coordinates of the first vertex of the surface, and we set this as the starting point for the drawing operation.
-The commands `beginPath()` and `moveTo(...)` take care of that.
-Then we access the next 3 vertices that define the surface, and specify a path to each of them in order with `lineTo()`.
-When we close the path with `closePath()`, the last location we were at will be connected to first location of the path, i.e. to the vertex in `moveTo(...)`.
-At this stage we have defined the outline of the surface.
-We then specify the color, and tell the Canvas API to fill the polygon using `fill()`.
+For each surface, we mark the start of a new surface, read out the x and y coordinates of the first vertex, and set this as the starting point.
+The commands `beginPath()` and `moveTo(...)` do that.
+Then we access the next 3 vertices that define the surface in the `for` loop, and specify a path to each of them using `lineTo()`.
+When we close the path with `closePath()`, the last vertex will be connected to first vertex and we have defined a polygon outline.
+We then specify the color, and tell the Canvas API to fill using `fill()`.

-There is a small problem: We have to consider that not all of the surfaces will be visible.
-We would like to just draw the surfaces we can actually see.
+There is a small problem here: We need to consider that not all of the surfaces in the cube will be visible at once.
+We would like to just draw the surfaces facing us - ie the ones we can see given the rotation at any given time.
 But how?
-One way to do it, that works in this particular case, is to calculate the average of the z coordinates of the surface vertices.
+One way to do it, that works well in this particular case, is to use the average z coordinates of the surface vertices.
 If this value is greater than 0, then the surface is facing towards us, and should be drawn.
-This works in principle, but due to perspective we have to set the threshold slightly higher than 0.
+This works in principle, but due to the perspective effect we are using we have to set the threshold a bit higher than 0.
 The value used in the code, 0.15, was chosen after a bit of trial and error.

 <p align="center">
 <img src="images/top_view.png" width="90%">
 </p>

-If we imagine that we are looking from above, the blue dot shows the average of the z coordinates of a surface.
-Due to the way that the perspective changes the appearance of the cube, the surface will only become visible for the viewer when the average z is slightly larger than 0.
+If we imagine that we are looking from above, the blue dot in the diagram shows the average z coordinates of one surface.
+Due to the way that the perspective effect changes the shape of the cube, the surface will only become visible for the viewer when the average z is slightly larger than 0.
 We make sure we call `fill()` only when that is the case.

 The only thing left now is the animation loop: